alankent/magento2devbox-skeleton/README.md

   (and extensions purchased from Magento Marketplace) can be downloaded.
   Composer caches downloads for performance.
 Mounting the cache directory on your laptop is enabled by uncommenting the "~/.composer" volume mount in the `docker-compose.yml` file.
-This allows downloads to be shared betwen containers (e.g. on different projects).
+This allows downloads to be shared between containers (e.g. on different projects).
 If you do not mount a directory, the cache will discarded when the container is removed.

 * Add your keys as web service environment variables if you want to share these keys easily with other developers on the same project.
+(You can share the `docker-compose.yml` to ensure a consistent setup between team members.)

 * If you plan to use Varnish caching, uncomment the appropriate lines to create the Varnish container.
-A common source of production web caching issues is due to not testing with Varnish during development.
+A common source of production web caching defects is the lack of testing with Varnish during development.

 * Similarly, if you plan to use Redis, ElasticSearch, or RabbitMQ in production, uncomment the appropriate lines so you can test during developement.

 ### 3. Launch the Containers

-It is recommended to read through all the following steps before launching the containers as described below.
-Some of the optional steps below require changes to the `docker-compose.yml` file, which requires rebuilding the containers to take effect.
-For example, Gulp and BrowserSync support requires opening up another port on the web service container.
-It is simpler to make these changes before starting up the containers.

 Launch the containers by changing to the project directory and then running: